Grant Wiley: Professional career

 Wiley was rated as the 13th best out of 51 Inside Linebackers and was projected to be selected in the sixth or seventh round.
-However, he went undrafted in the 2004 NFL Draft and later signed a free agent contract with the Minnesota Vikings, on April 27.
+However, he went undrafted in the 2004 NFL draft and later signed a free agent contract with the Minnesota Vikings, on April 27.
 On August 6, he was placed on the waived-injured list by the Vikings.
 He was later placed on injured reserve.

 In 2005, Wiley returned to Vikings training camp once again.
 This training camp was to be his last, as he seriously injured his shoulder in early August.
 After injuring his shoulder he was listed as day-to-day.
 However, turned out the injury was worse than expected.
 Thus, on August 9, he was waived, after agreeing on an injury settlement.
 That injury, being his second to require surgery, turned out to be career ending.

 Life after football

-After losing 60 pounds, Wiley is currently living in New York City.
+After a 60 pound life transformation, Wiley spent time living in New York City and around the world.
 Grant is co-founder and Chief of Culture for tech start-up, VEEPIO.
 He is working as a creator in the world of art and entertainment.
-Wiley trained in theater with master teacher, William Esper.
-He is currently working on writing and producing film and television projects.
-He is also surfacing as an acclaimed singer/songwriter/vocalist for the group, G.n'8, as well as a visual artist.
-His film credits as a background actor includes, Sex and the City: The Movie, Limitless, The Adjustment Bureau, The WIre, Lipstick Jungle, 40, Kings, Damages, and All My Children.
+Wiley trained in theater at the William Esper Acting School with master teacher, William Esper.
+He is currently working on writing and producing music, film, and television projects.
+His visual art has been showcased in various art shows in NYC and New York State.
+His film credits as a background and guest actor includes, Inside Amy Schumer, Trainwreck, Sex and the City: The Movie, Limitless, The Adjustment Bureau, The Wire, Lipstick Jungle, 40, Kings, Damages, and All My Children.

+Grant's credits as a Producer include Turtleface, Hunter Mountain Film Festival (2019), Fantastic Interviews, and Landmark Live: Brad Paisley Concert.